david-jerry/heroku_suibison/ALEMBIC_SETUP.md

 6. import the model driver file to your project.
 For example:
 `import sqlmodel`

-7. Open the generated `./alembic.ini` file:
+7. Open the generated `./alembic.ini` file.
+This will ensure te persistent state of the database remains the same

-6. Add the database driver you are working with:
+- Add the database driver you are working with:
 `sqlalchemy.url = postgresql+asyncpg://username:password@localhost:5432/db_name`

 Make sure to complete these steps before running an initial migration.